 Big 4 Accounting Firm: Auditing Platform with Scrum@Scale

-200+ team members spread across 3 geographies used Scrum@Scale to deliver auditing documentation software serving a global user base of over 50,000.
+Scrum@Scale helped this Big 4 Accounting Firm win a bid for a critical auditing platform, achieve a zero-defect, on-time release, and scale its agile initiative to 20 teams across the US and India in just one year.
+200+ team members spread across three geographies used Scrum@Scale to deliver auditing documentation software serving a global user base of over 50,000.

 CASE STUDY SNAPSHOT